-Caveats and Exceptions: developmental courses, such as ENG 1300 , MATH 0300 , MATH 1300 , and READ 1300, may not be applied to any CHSS BA or BS graduation requirements.
+Caveats and Exceptions: developmental courses, such as ENG 1300 , MATH 0300 , and MATH 1300 may not be applied to any CHSS BA or BS graduation requirements.
 No more than 25 percent of semester credit hours from the business college may be applied to a CHSS BA or BS degree.
 The College reserves the right to limit the number of directed study, internship, service learning, experience learning, and credit-by-examination credit hours that can be applied to degree requirements.

 Students are responsible for being aware of all degree requirements and for complying with them.

 CHSS Academic Advising